What is Classics?

 First Years can join Classics Club which gives pupils an opportunity to explore the ancient world through a variety of craft and other educational projects, such as animating Homer’s Odyssey in Lego, or building a scale model of the Parthenon!

-The Department also puts on an adaptation of an ancient Greek Tragedy in February with a cast drawn from the Lower Sixth.
-The most recent production was ‘Bethides’ in 2020.
+The department also puts on an adaptation of an ancient Greek Tragedy in February with a cast drawn from the Lower Sixth.
+The most recent production was ‘Frogs’ in 2023.

 In 2014 and 2018 the department took a large party of pupils from the Fourth Year upwards on a tour to Rome and the Bay of Naples.
-The pupils will return to the Italian capital in February 2023.
+The pupils returned to the Italian capital in February 2023.

 In 2016 the department took a party of 50 pupils on a tour of Greece, visiting Athens, Delphi and Olympia among other sites.